ebgaaron/diplib/doc/src/DIPimage/09_mex_files.md

 \subsection sec_dum_mex_files_dml_output_images Output images

-The main trick that it can do is prepare a `dip::Image` object that, when forged by a *DIPlib* function, will have *MATLAB* allocate the memory for the pixels, such that no copy needs to be made when this image is returned to MATLAB.
-For this, create an object of type `dml::MatlabInterface`.
-Its `dml::MatlabInterface::NewImage` function creates a raw image that can be forged (or passed as output image to any *DIPlib* function).
-The `dml::GetArray(dip::Image const&, bool)` function can then be used to obtain a pointer to the `mxArray` containing a `dip_image` object with the same pixel data.
-Note that the `%dml::MatlabInterface` object needs to exist throughout this process, as it owns the data until `%dml::GetArray` extracts it.
+The main trick that it can do is prepare a \ref dip::Image object that, when forged by a *DIPlib* function, will have *MATLAB* allocate the memory for the pixels, such that no copy needs to be made when this image is returned to MATLAB.
+For this, create an object of type \ref dml::MatlabInterface.
+Its \ref dml::MatlabInterface::NewImage function creates a raw image that can be forged (or passed as output image to any *DIPlib* function).
+The \ref dml::GetArray(dip::Image const&, bool) function can then be used to obtain a pointer to the `mxArray` containing a `dip_image` object with the same pixel data.
+Note that the `dml::MatlabInterface` object needs to exist throughout this process, as it owns the data until `dml::GetArray` extracts it.

 This is a skeleton MEX-file that outputs such an image: